rspamd/rspamd.com/doc/modules/metadata_exporter.md

 Variables can be substituted according to general metadata keys described in the next section.

+The urls found in the symbols will be analysed by rspamd and matched as spam possibly.
+You could either setup a specific Postfix Transport to bypass rspamd or allow the `email_alert` recipient to receive spam.

 ### General metadata

 Metadata as returned by the `json` formatter can be referenced by key in `email_template`.
 The following keys are defined: